 I jerked my hand away, the tips of my ears burning.

-“That speech you and the girl captain made at the assembly this morning was outstanding,” Remy mused.
+“That speech you and the girl captain made at the assembly this morning was amazing,” Remy mused.
 “Seriously entertaining.
-I almost wet myself when you told that—”
+I almost wet myself when you—”

 “Hmm, I can see that.”
 Remy chewed on his lip ring and peered at me through his thick lashes.
 Up close, it was obvious that he was indeed wearing makeup.
 It was understated, just a dash of colour on his lips and liner around his eyes, but it suited him.
 Quite well.